Locatalyze

 KiamaShellharbourNorth Wollongong

-Student and Value Concepts
+Student & Value Concepts

 Gwynneville and Keiraville serve the UOW student population — reliable demand during semester (March–November), 30–40% softer in the December–February break.
 Lowest rents in the inner suburb ring make break-even achievable at modest volumes.